-The NRC's Office of Nuclear Reactor Regulation (NRR) has oversight responsibility for the licensing of operating research and test reactors.
-Within NRR, the staff within the Research and Test Reactors Branches of the Division of Policy and Rulemaking (DPR) performs most functions associated with the regulation of research and test reactors.
-These efforts take the facility from initial licensing through transition to decommissioning status.
-The Office of Federal and State Materials and Environmental Management Programs (FSME) has project management and inspection oversight for decommissioning research and test reactors.
+The NRC's Office of Nuclear Reactor Regulation (NRR) has oversight responsibility for the regulation and licensing of operating research and test reactors.
+These efforts take facilities from initial licensing through transition to decommissioning.
+The Office of Nuclear Material Safety and Safeguards (NMSS) has project management and inspection oversight for decommissioning research and test reactors.
 There are three major oversight responsibilities for operating research and test reactors: Program Management, Inspection, and Operator Licensing.

 The NRC continuously monitors the current threat environment and regularly reviews the security of all of its licensees, including research and test reactors.
 If the NRC determines any regulated facility needs additional security requirements in order to protect public health and safety, the NRC will take action.